antoineco/kernel-devel-vm-action/README.md

 For more elaborate usage examples, take a look at the [build workflow][wl-ci] for `broadcom-wl`, or the [CI workflow][ci] for this Action.

-## Known Issues

-### Timeout waiting for instance initialization

-After 10 minutes, while waiting for the completion of initialization scripts, Lima exits with an error code and prints the following error message:

-> `did not receive an event with the "running" status`

-This timeout is often hit for two reasons:

-1. Downloading RPMs from Bodhi is very slow.
-1. GitHub-hosted macOS runners are slow and `dracut` takes a lot of time to build the `initramfs` upon installation of `kernel-devel` packages.

-There is an issue open at [lima-vm/lima#418][lima-issue-418] to enable configuring Lima's timeout, which is currently hardcoded to 10 minutes.

 [fedora]: https://getfedora.org
 [mirrors]: https://admin.fedoraproject.org/mirrormanager/
 [bodhi]: https://bodhi.fedoraproject.org